-Student-athletes who wish to request interpreter services for athletic practices, games, and activities should make their interpreter request by using the Interpreter Request Form.
-SDS will forward the request directly to the appropriate Athletics department, which will then take responsibility for handling and funding interpreter services.
+Student-athletes who wish to request interpreter services for athletic practices, games, and activities should make their interpreter request by submitting a Butler Event Accommodation Request Form.
+SDS will forward the request directly to the appropriate athletics department, which will then take responsibility for handling and funding interpreter services.
 SDS is available for consultation as noted above.

 - Please keep 'lines of sight' free so that the deaf student is able to access visual information.
 The interpreter will attempt to stand or sit in direct line with the instructor, the student, and any visual aids.

 - Interpreters normally interpret one or two sentences behind the speaker.
 It is important to speak naturally at a reasonable, modest pace, keeping in mind that the interpreter must listen and understand a complete thought before signing it.

 - Allow time during class discussions for question and answer periods in order for the deaf student to raise his/her hand, to be recognized, and ask questions through the interpreter.
 This will allow the interpreter time to finish interpreting the comments of other individuals in the classroom before beginning to interpret the comments or questions of the student who is deaf.
 It is also most helpful for instructors to wait until after the interpreter has finished signing the instructor's question before calling on a student to answer the question.
 This allows deaf students the opportunity to see the full question and then raise their hands if they wish to participate.

 - It is important to look directly at, and speak directly to, the deaf student as this is the individual to whom you are actually communicating, not the interpreter.
 The interpreter will interpret the exact words that are stated so please avoid the use of third party phrases such as "ask her" or "tell him".